NHL shuts down 2 more teams for a week amid COVID surge

 Postponing this many games could threaten NHL participation in the upcoming Winter Olympics in Beijing, which begin Feb.
 4. When the league and players agreed to participate, they left open the door to withdrawing if they need the two-and-a-half-week break to complete the season.

-Daly said Friday there had been no decision made yet on the Olympics but pointed out the possibility is “becoming more and more difficult.”
+Daly said Friday there had been no decision made yet on the Olympics but noted the possibility is “becoming more and more difficult.”
 The league has until Jan.
 10 to withdraw without financial penalty.

 The Canadian Press contributed to this report.